 - Price: $175.00

 - Bike the Golden Gate Bridge: San Francisco to Sausalito

 - Price: $55.00

 Fun Winter Activities in Northern California

 - Snowboarding or skiing around Lake Tahoe.
-Kirkwood is one of our preferred resorts, but from Alpine Meadows, Sugar Bowl, Squaw Valley, Northstar, and others, there is something for everyone!
+Kirkwood is one of our preferred resorts, but from Alpine Meadows, Sugar Bowl, Palisades Tahoe (formerly known as Squaw Valley), Northstar, and others, there is something for everyone!

 - Snow camping or snowshoeing in the Sierra Nevada